nomanapsis123/assignment-work/README.md

 JWT secrets (AT_SECRET, RT_SECRET) must be kept secure in production.

-Product Catalog service validates user tokens by sending a request to Auth service via RabbitMQ.
+Product service validates user tokens by sending a request to Auth service via RabbitMQ.

-Auth service emits user events (user.created) to RabbitMQ, consumed by Product Catalog.
+Auth service emits user events (user.created) to RabbitMQ, consumed by Product Service.